Nuelid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-commands that finds all empty files
+Displays the command of all empty files